benji300/joplin-note-tabs/README.md

 > **NOTE** - All below settings must be specified as valid CSS attribute values, e.g. `#ffffff` or `rgb(255,255,255)`.
 Joplin internal CSS variables can also be specified with "`var(-joplin-background-color)`".

 - Background color:\
-  _Specifiy the background color of the panel_
+  _Specifiy the background color of the panel._

 - Active background color:\
-  _Specifiy the background color of the active tab_
+  _Specifiy the background color of the active tab._

 - Foreground color:\
-  _Specifiy the main foreground color to be used for text and icons_
+  _Specifiy the main foreground color to be used for text and icons._

 - Active foreground color:\
-  _Specifiy the foreground color of the active tab_
+  _Specifiy the foreground color of the active tab._

 - Divider color:\
-  _Specifiy the color of the tabs divider (border)_
+  _Specifiy the color of the tabs divider (border)._

 ## Installation